Century City: Government and infrastructure

 Santa Monica Airport is nearby.
 Major roads including Santa Monica Boulevard, Pico Boulevard, the Santa Monica Freeway (I-10), and the San Diego Freeway (I-405) are all located next to Century City.
 Olympic Boulevard goes through Century City.

-Phase II of the Purple Line Extension, set to open in 2025, will add a subway stop (Century City/Constellation) on the D Line at the intersection of Avenue of the Stars and Constellation Boulevard, in the heart of Century City.
+Section 2 of the D Line Extension, set to open in 2026, will add a subway station on the D Line at the intersection of Avenue of the Stars and Constellation Boulevard, in the heart of Century City.

 Education

 Fifty-five percent of Century City residents aged 25 or over had earned a four-year degree by 2000, a high figure for Los Angeles.

 Los Angeles Unified School District is the school district of Century City.

-Three private schools are located in or near Century City — VINCI Academy Daycare & Preschool, at 1940 Century Park East; Lycée Français de Los Angeles, at 10361 Pico Boulevard; and Temple Isaiah Preschool and Kindergarten, at 10345 West PIco Boulevard.
+Three private schools are located in or near Century City — VINCI Academy Daycare & Preschool, at 1940 Century Park East; Lycée Français de Los Angeles, at 10361 Pico Boulevard; and Temple Isaiah Preschool and Kindergarten, at 10345 West Pico Boulevard.

+There are also two public schools located near Century City in Westwood- Westwood Charter Elementary School and Emerson Community Charter Middle School.
+These are both schools part of the Los Angeles Unified School District.